AhmadBaraWirayudha/Elderly-Assistant/README.md

 ## Team

-Built for **Maju Bareng AI 2025** — a programme by [Hacktiv8](https://hacktiv8.com) in partnership with Google, bringing AI education and real-world applications to Indonesia.
+Built for **Maju Bareng AI 2025** Final Project — a programme by [Hacktiv8](https://hacktiv8.com) in partnership with Google, bringing AI education and real-world applications to Indonesia.

----

-## License

-MIT — free to use, modify, and distribute.